-In respect of web-based on-line and telephone registration applications, this shall be done by the breeder or his authorised representative.
-To use this means, a breeder must either apply for, or create for themselves, a unique user name and password.
+In respect of web-based on-line and telephone registration applications, this shall be done by the breeder or his/her authorised representative.
 A breeder must also be on Direct Debit to create for themselves use either of these registration means.
 Breeders or their authorised representative must supply to the Society in respect of every such calf, the required pedigree registration application information.